MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement/Update-MgDeviceManagementConfigurationPolicyTemplateSettingDefinition.md

   - `[WindowsInformationProtectionNetworkLearningSummaryId <String>]`: key: id of windowsInformationProtectionNetworkLearningSummary
   - `[WindowsMalwareInformationId <String>]`: key: id of windowsMalwareInformation

-OCCURRENCE `<IMicrosoftGraphDeviceManagementConfigurationSettingOccurrence>`: deviceManagementConfigurationSettingOccurrence
+OCCURRENCE <IMicrosoftGraphDeviceManagementConfigurationSettingOccurrence>: deviceManagementConfigurationSettingOccurrence
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[MaxDeviceOccurrence <Int32?>]`: Maximum times setting can be set on device.
   - `[MinDeviceOccurrence <Int32?>]`: Minimum times setting can be set on device.
 A MinDeviceOccurrence of 0 means setting is optional

-REFERREDSETTINGINFORMATIONLIST <IMicrosoftGraphDeviceManagementConfigurationReferredSettingInformation\[]>: List of referred setting information.
+REFERREDSETTINGINFORMATIONLIST <IMicrosoftGraphDeviceManagementConfigurationReferredSettingInformation[]>: List of referred setting information.
   - `[SettingDefinitionId <String>]`: Setting definition id that is being referred to a setting.
 Applicable for reusable setting

-## RELATED LINKS

 ## RELATED LINKS